Soojin-Lee0819/Computational-Artwork/Final Project/README.md

 ## Schematic

 The schematic of this idea is below.
-One thing to be careful of is to use two bread board.
+One thing to be careful is that it uses two bread boards.
 All the lights goes to one bread board and the rest goes to the other bread board.

 ![alt-text](Images/schematic.jpg)